When is the FA Cup quarter-final draw? Start time, TV channel and how to watch online

 FA Cup fifth-round ties take place this midweek as the 16 remaining teams are reduced to the final eight

-The FA Cup is back on our screens this week as the eight fifth-round ties take place across Monday, Tuesday and Wednesday night, in a battle to reach the quarter-finals.
+The FA Cup returns this midweek for eight fifth-round ties to decide who reaches the quarter-finals.

-The remarkable Maidstone United will try to continue their fairy tale run through the competition when they take on Coventry City on Monday night, after slaying fellow Championship club Ipswich Town in the previous round.

-There are three games on Tuesday evening, as reigning champions Manchester City travel to Luton Town, Championship leaders Leicester City visit Bournemouth and Blackburn Rovers host Newcastle United.

 When is the FA Cup quarter-final draw?

-The draw is scheduled to take place on Wednesday at around 7.45pm GMT, 15 minutes before Liverpool’s fifth-tie match with Southampton kicks off.
+The draw is scheduled to take place on Wednesday at around 7pm GMT, 30 minutes before Chelsea face Leeds on ITV4.

 How to watch on TV and online